 Students who have not responded positively to Tier I behavioral supports are eligible to participate in a school-based Check-In/Check-Out program.
 Students are referred to the program based on past behaviors and response to Tier I support.
 In this program, student participants are paired with a faculty mentor who will check in and out with them on a daily basis in order to provide encouragement and support.
 Small groups are developed from SRSS data in order to meet the needs of students in Tier II.
-These groups are held consistently with the guidance counselor and social emotional coach.
-Identified students also participate in counseling with district social workers.
+These groups are held consistently with the guidance counselor and social emotional support coach.
+Identified students also participate in counseling with our school based mental health therapist.